 Guidance Note 1 is intended to assist market participants to understand the Panel's approach to making a declaration of unacceptable circumstances.
 It provides an overview of the Panel’s powers and the circumstances in which the Panel may declare circumstances unacceptable.
 The Panel aims to correct unacceptable circumstances as quickly and as cost-effectively as possible.

 Guidance Note 4: Remedies General

 Guidance Note 4 sets out the Panel’s approach to remedies generally.
 It sets out the types of orders the Panel can make if it makes a declaration of unacceptable circumstances and discusses interim and final orders.

 Interim orders can be to the same effect as final orders, can operate for up to 2 months and do not require a declaration of unacceptable circumstances to be made first.

 If the Panel makes a declaration of unacceptable circumstances, it may make final orders:

 - to protect rights or interests affected by the unacceptable circumstances or

 - to ensure (as far as possible) that a bid proceeds as if the unacceptable circumstances had not occurred.

 The Panel may not make an order directing a person to comply with a requirement of Chapter 6, 6A, 6B or 6C.

-The main policy basis for this note is that deal protection devices may inhibit the acquisition of control over voting shares taking place in an efficient, competitive and informed market.
+The main policy basis for this note is that deal protection devices may inhibit the acquisition of control over voting shares or interests taking place in an efficient, competitive and informed market.
 In certain circumstances, other principles in s602 may also be relevant.

 Guidance Note 12: Frustrating Action